MoAKgit/Generative-Adversarial-Networks-with-Tfrecord-files/README.md

 https://www.tensorflow.org/datasets/catalog/tf_flowers
 and collect the five classes (daisy, dandelion, roses, sunflowers, tulips) in one folder.

 Use the file 'Convert_jpg_to_tfrecord.py' to convert all images to a trfecord file named 'flower.trfecord'.

-Copy the flowers.tfrecord to the directory of 'tfrecord files'.

 Run the gan_tfrecord.py to start training the GAN model using the tfrecord file.

 Notice that, tensorboard has been provided in the code for further analysis.